Le Mag

-Le Mag is a French television show broadcast direct on the French music and entertainment specialty channel NRJ 12 from Monday to Friday from 7 to 8 pm.
+Le Mag is a French television show on the former music and entertainment specialty channel NRJ 12 that ran for 8 seasons from 2011 to 2018.
+In 2016, the show changed its name from Le Mag to Mad Mag.

+The show covered various media topics related to reality TV, welcoming stars from this field.

-Hosted by Matthieu Delormeau, various co-hosts took part with him, the first being Jeny Priez for 3 seasons.
-Priez was suspended after her alleged involvement in inside betting on the outcome of the Montpellier Agglomération Handball and Cesson Rennes Métropole Handball match) and was replaced by Ayem Nour of season 5 of the reality series Secret Story.
-She co-hosted for seasons 3 and 4 of Le Mag.
-Finally Caroline Receveur of season 2 of Secret Story and of Hollywood Girls co-hosted seasons 4 and 5 of Le Mag.
-The show also broadcasts various subjects by chronicler contributors.
+Hosted by Matthieu Delormeau, various co-hosts took part with him, the first being Jeny Priez for three seasons.
+Priez was suspended after her alleged involvement in a match fixing scandal concerning a Handball match between Montpellier Agglomération Handball (since 2015 Montpellier Handball) and Cesson Rennes MHB in September 2012.
+She was replaced by Ayem Nour who co-hosted for seasons 3 and 4.
+She was replaced by Caroline Receveur.

 The show premiered on 10 January 2011 on NRJ 12 and has become famous for inviting television reality personalities.
 The show was used as a launch for the French reality television show Les Anges de la téléréalité.
-Following, it became a launchpad to promote similar reality television shows on NRJ 12 like L'île des vérités, Hollywood Girl: Une nouvelle vie en Californie etc.
+Following, it became a launchpad to promote similar reality television shows on NRJ 12 like L'île des vérités or Hollywood Girl: Une nouvelle vie en Californie.